atomic14/command_line_chatgpt/README.md

-# Big News
+# Big News!

-There's now an official ChatGPT API!
+There's now an official ChatGPT API!!!

-The original code for this project can be found on the `davinci-version` branch.
-Simply clone the repo and checkout the branch.
+If you want to look at the old code for this project Simply clone the repo and checkout the `davinci-version` branch.

 ```
 git checkout davinci-version
 ```

-Otherwise, just use the main branch and you'll be plugged into the official ChatGPT API.
+Otherwise, just use the default `main` branch and you'll be plugged into the official ChatGPT API!

 # Command Line Chat Bot

 This is a simple chat-bot that uses the OpenAI ChatGPT API.

-You can watch the original video walkthrough that used the davinci-model [here](https://youtu.be/jQFhtFMDz1s).
+You can watch the original video walkthrough that uses the davinci-model [here](https://youtu.be/jQFhtFMDz1s).
 There will be a new video coming shortly to match the new code.

 # Setup